A short history of the Malverns

 The first roads on the development were named after the Malvern Hills, but 'Persimmon Homes' plan to include names relating to past scientists and the history of the site in later phases of the development.

 RRE and SRDE merged to become the Royal Signals and Radar Establishment (RSRE).
 This later became part of the Defence Evaluation and Research Agency (DERA) most of which was eventually privatised and renamed QinetiQ.
 Though having a reduced presence, QinetiQ is still a major employer in the town.
-A few scientists remained with the MOD joining the Defence Science and Technology Laboratory and moving from Malvern.
+A few scientists remained with the MOD joining the Defence Science and Technology Laboratory eventually moving from Malvern to Porton Down.

 The Malvern Town Council has promoted 'science' through the development of the Malvern Hills Science Park in Geraldine Road adjoining QinetiQ, light industry in Spring Lane, and development of the Enigma Business Park in Malvern Link.